frc1418/guidelines/github.md

 This will allow GitHub to recognize your commits as tied to your own account.

-* It's also highly recommended that you [securely sign your commits](https://github.com/pstadler/keybase-gpg-github#readme), but due to the difficulty of doing that it's not required.
+* It's also highly recommended, though not required, that you [securely sign your commits](https://github.com/pstadler/keybase-gpg-github#readme).

 ## Setting up your repo
 Start off by creating a fork of the repo you will be working on.
 Don't clone it directly.
 This allows you to create Pull Requests, which are ways of allowing your code to be peer reviewed before merging it with the master branch.